Timeline of the COVID-19 pandemic in Saskatchewan: Political responses

-Public health orders in Regina and area

 On March 23, the opposition NDP called for a two-week circuit breaker in Regina and surrounding communities, including the closure of dine-in restaurants, encouraging remote work, and prohibiting household gatherings.
 Health Critic Vicki Mowat stated that such measures would "help get case numbers under control and prevent hospitals from being overwhelmed while the vaccines are deployed."
 The province reported that there was a total of 360 variant cases confirmed to-date via sequencing and 891 confirmed via SNP screening.

 Later that day, the province announced a series of targeted public health orders for Regina and its surrounding communities.
 Private indoor gatherings with people from outside of the immediate household were prohibited effective immediately, and dine-in bars and restaurants, and any other "non-essential indoor locations that had limits of 30 individuals" (including indoor arts, event, and entertainment venues), were ordered closed effective 12:01 a.m.
 CST on March 28, 2021.
 The city of Regina announced that it would voluntarily close city-run recreational facilities (besides playgrounds) for the duration of the order.
 In addition, the province announced a formal advisory against non-essential travel into or out of Regina and surrounding communities, and is "strongly recommending" remote work where possible.
 Premier Moe explained that these measures were intended to help reduce contacts and "slow things down", and would initially apply through at least April 5, but were "very likely" to be extended.

 On March 27, the SHA issued advisories for the city of Moose Jaw regarding increased transmission.

 On March 30, Premier Moe announced that all existing public health orders, including the newly implemented restrictions in Regina, would be renewed through April 12.
 Moe and Shahab also urged caution for the Easter holiday weekend, recommending against indoor gatherings (where allowed), especially in the Moose Jaw area and southeastern Saskatchewan.
 The South Central 2 zone containing Moose Jaw had 106 active cases, with Shahab stating that the city alone accounted for at least 95.
 The larger South Central region had the second largest number of VoC cases among the regions province-wide, behind only Regina.

 While the possibility of extending the stricter public health orders to Moose Jaw had been discussed, Moe argued that this was "not the goal", and Shahab encouraged voluntary compliance.
 Moe also emphasized vaccination, arguing that increasing numbers of cases among younger residents "speaks to the fact that the vaccines are working," public health orders were "nothing more than a stopgap to buy us time until we get the majority of Saskatchewan residents vaccinated", and that the province aimed for the total number of doses it has administered to-date to roughly double over the next 15–20 days.